 Step 2: Verify Name Availability

 If you plan to operate under a specific name, you need to verify it’s available to use.
-Before you register your business name in Oregon, make sure it’s not already taken by another business in the state.
-You can do a business name search on the Oregon Secretary of State’s website.
+Before registering your business name in Oregon, verify it’s not already taken by another business in the state.
+You can search for a business name on the Oregon Secretary of State’s website.

 Step 3: File the Assumed Business Name Form